Imaduddin-Mohammed/hangman/README.md

 word_list = ['pears','apple','banana','orange','kiwi']
 ```
 ### Task 2
-- Using the random module of python, created a random output from the list upon each time it is passed in the PRINT() function and saving to a variable called 'word'.
+- Using the random module of python, created a random output from the list upon each time it is passed in the *print()* function and saving to a variable called 'word'.

 ![Image](milestone_2_snippet.png)